-This powerful new video from Friends of the Global Fight (Friends) encourages Congress to honor existing U.S. commitments to the Global Fund to Fight AIDS, TB and Malaria (Global Fund) by appropriating $1.35 billion for FY 2018.
+This powerful video calls for Congress to honor existing U.S. commitments to the Global Fund to Fight AIDS, TB and Malaria (Global Fund) by appropriating $1.35 billion for FY 2019.
 Global health investments represent a tiny fraction of the U.S. budget – just a quarter of 1 percent.
-Reductions in international assistance funding would undermine our ability to save lives and grow economies, including here at home.
-And steady investment in the Global Fund will help keep the world on the path to ending the epidemics of AIDS, tuberculosis (TB), and malaria for good.
+The Administration’s proposed cuts of $425 million to the Global Fund for FY 2019 would significantly undermine our ability to save lives, protect health security and grow economies, including here at home.
+Steady investment in the Global Fund and partners is crucial to ending the epidemics of AIDS, tuberculosis (TB), and malaria for good.

 The global community has come so far in the fight against these diseases that we’re now at a tipping point.
 We must push forward to keep from falling back.
-A loss in momentum and could affect the Global Fund’s ability to prevent millions of new infections and ultimately save millions of lives in the future.
-At stake is the resurgence of major disease killers, as well as lost economic opportunity.
+A loss in momentum would affect the Global Fund’s ability to save millions of lives and risk the resurgence of major disease killers.

 The good news is that we can stop that from happening.
 For every $100 million contributed, the Global Fund is able to support programs that:

 - Avert 1.9 million new infections or cases across all three diseases

 - Spur $300 million in domestic investment for health, and